 The gallery wall above the dresser was definitely the hardest thing to pull off.
-Not for any particular reason, I’m just always caught off guard by how much work goes into finding prints, getting them printed, deciding on sizes and finding the right frames.
+Not for any particular reason, I’m just always caught off guard by how much work goes into finding prints, printing them, deciding on sizes and finding the right frames.
 Then hanging everything.

 This was my first gallery wall.
 (I’m calling it that even though there’s only 5 prints.
 It counts, right?)
 The most frames I’ve hung together before this has been 3.
 But even those were a process, always is!

-The llamas in this room set the tone for everything.
-This one and the one by the guest bed were some of the first purchases I made after painting the walls.
-I definitely wouldn’t call it a llama themed nursery by any means, but they add some major personality to the room!
+The alpacas in this room set the tone for everything.
+I definitely wouldn’t call it an alpaca/llama themed nursery by any means, but they add some major personality to the room!

 And in case you’re wondering, the changing basket is just this moses basket that I cut in half with scissors.
 It adds a nice bit of texture to the space.
 I’ll be interested to see how practical it is to use.
 I have a feeling my husband won’t love it, ha!

 Here you can see the huge inset window.
 Figuring out how to cover a large window was quite the dilemma, but we finally got it figured out.
 We partnered with blinds.com to fit the entire inset with a block out roller shade, and it’s so great for keeping the room dark and making it perfect for baby sleep!

 Those two plants are real, but it’s because of the awesome light this window gets.
 As baby gets older I’ll likely have to find a new home for them.